| Last updated

 - Kim Kardashian West (@KimKardashian) October 3, 2019

 Brendan has an older brother, Bobby Dassey, and half-brother, Brad Dassey.
-Brad recently spoke out about Barb Tadych's possible tampering with evidence in the case and argues that his uncle is "innocent".
+Earlier this year, Brad spoke out about Barb Tadych's possible tampering with evidence in the case and argues that his uncle Avery is "innocent".

 Brendan is in his thirties now.
-He was incarcerated as a teenager, who would have been finishing high school.
+He was incarcerated as a teenager in his final year of high school.
 In his letter to Evers in 2019, he said he aspires to work in the video games industry if and when he is released from prison.
-But Evers has so far rejected Dassey's request of a pardon, despite celebrity backing.
+But Evers has so far rejected Dassey's request of a pardon, despite a huge amount of backing.

-As of May 2021, Brendan Dassey is still in prison, as is his uncle Steven Avery.
+As of November 2021, Brendan Dassey is still in prison, as is his uncle, Steven Avery.
 At age 17, Brendan Dassey was convicted of first-degree homicide in the Teresa Halbach case and charged with rape, murder and mutilation of a corpse.

 Brendan Dassey pled guilty to the murder after police interrogated him four times in 48 hours.
 His lawyers say coercive language was used, meaning the police put the words into Dassey's mouth.
 His lawyer, Laura Nirider, said he had consequently "confessed to a crime he did not commit."

 A CNN report said that Dassey's lawyers believe he was sentenced "based solely on his confession with no physical evidence."